jhpyle/docassemble/_docs/documents.md

 DOCX file that uses the above data structure:

 ![recipe template source]({{ site.baseurl }}/img/recipe_template.png){: .maybe-full-width }

-For more information on using [Jinja2] in DOCX templates, see the documentation of [`python-docx-template`].

 ## <a name="raw field variables"></a>Turning off automatic conversion of DOCX variables